UBC-MDS/credit_default_prediction_group_20/README.md

 ### Research Question

-For this project we are trying to answer the question:
+For this project, we are trying to answer the question:

 > **Given a credit card customer's payment history and demographic information like gender, age, and education level, would the customer default on the next bill payment?"**